Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you don’t have that much space available, then this Sony sound system could be your best bet.
 It’s not that wide at 35 inches, and it’s not that ugly either.
-In fact, the soundbar sits pretty with a grey metal grille, which would look even better when wall mounted.
-Its top-side is fitted with controls for power, input selection, volume and bluetooth pairing.
-Speaking of which, the speaker is only limited to bluetooth connectivity just like the VIzio SB3820-C6, but the Chromecast dongle can be used as a workaround for WiFi.
-From the box, the Sony HT-X8500 comes with a remote control, a HDMI cable, an AC adapter, an AC cord, a quick setup guide and a manual.
+The soundbar sits pretty with a grey metal grille, which would look even better when wall-mounted.
+Its top side is fitted with controls for power, input selection, volume, and Bluetooth pairing.
+Speaking of which, the speaker is only limited to Bluetooth connectivity just like the Vizio SB3820-C6, but the Chromecast dongle can be used as a workaround for WiFi.
+From the box, the Sony HT-X8500 comes with a remote control, an HDMI cable, an AC adapter, an AC cord, a quick setup guide, and a manual.